 Vaping weed is the modern alternative to smoking it.
-Vaporization is the process of heating weed or CBD bud to specific temperatures below the point of combustion in a vaporizer.
+Vaporization is the process of heating weed or hemp flower to specific temperatures below the point of combustion in a vaporizer.
 It produces a stream of vapor that is inhaled through a mouthpiece or bag.

-Smoking weed, or smoking anything for that matter, produces tar and other harmful by products.
-Whether it’s through a bubbler, joint, pipe or ten-foot bong, it still relies on combustion—though, you can vape with bongs and the like.
+Smoking weed, or smoking anything for that matter, produces tar and other harmful by-products.
+Whether it’s through a bubbler, joint, pipe, or ten-foot bong, it still relies on combustion—though, you can vape with bongs and the like.

 There are still some legitimate concerns about various devices on the market.
 Namely the very cheap ones made in China.
-We strongly urge you to only stick with trusted devices from reputable brands, no matter the country it was manufactured in.
+We strongly urge you to only stick with trusted devices from reputable brands, no matter the country they were manufactured in.

 The most obvious reason to consider vaping over smoking is for your health, but there are other additional benefits.
-Vaping marijuana allows you to taste more distinction between strains, and it gives you control over temperature and is generally more convenient and discreet.
+Vaping marijuana allows you to taste more distinction between strains, gives you control over temperature, and is generally more convenient and discreet.

 More intense effects: Smoking dry herb can more quickly create intense and euphoric effects.
-The extreme temperatures of fire immediately release all of the cannabinoids responsible for this more sedative effect such as THC in addition to THCv.
+The extreme temperatures of fire immediately release all of the cannabinoids responsible for this more sedative effect.

 No learning curve: Smoking is simple and doesn’t require a lot of practice.
 Anyone can light up a joint or bowl, and it’s easy to know when your session is over.
 Vaping pot is more complex and requires a bit of experience and knowledge.